wwszola/VXTool/README.md

 #### Based on PyGame.
 Recording uses system call `ffmpeg` for stitching frames into video, but it's not needed for rendering.

-Buffer.advance

-drawing

-Now:
+### General notes
+- Callback doesn't send whole buffer, only pos and hash list
+- Hash to Dot dict being held by TextRender.
+- Callback holds its own hash to dot and sends updates
+-
-Main spawns App, which spawns TextRender and Callback App gathers events and sends it to Callback
+- Main spawns App and Callback
-Dots sit on Callback
-Buffers(collection of dots) are sent into TextRender draw

-After:
+#### Diff idea
+- Slow.
-TextRender has internal StaticBuffer.
+- TextRender has internal Buffer.
-Callback submits a diff to the queue, TextRender applies the diff and renders next surface when needed.
+- Callback submits a diff to the queue, TextRender blits needed dots.
+#### Sync
-App gathers events every real frame, while displaying last available TextRender surface Callback chooses to wait or not for new InputFrame.
+- App gathers events every window frame, while displaying last available TextRender surface.
-TextRender reads the fontname from settings
-Main spawns App and Callback
-KeyState sitting on App.
-Callback accessing

-Mouse
-screen_to_grid

-Profile:
+- (didnt try not waiting) Callback chooses to wait or not for new InputFrame.
+#### Dot
-- dot and buffer operations
+- TextRender font lookup by fontname and size.

 TODO:
-- logging, test and measure performance
 - allow for adding multiple widgets
 - document and test sync variants
-- handle mouse events
+- handle mouse events (screen_to_grid)
-TODO:
+- Buffer.advance for animation
 - Position as (pygame.math.Vector2)
 - Loading png tilesets
-- Code:
-- - explain exceptions instead of `pass`
-- - Iterable instead of Iterator ??
 - Interface:
 - - pause/play/reload
-- __Multiprocessing__
-- - async mode (?): TextRender.draw queues immediate rendering
-- - what scales worse, callback calculations or rendering
 - Live music performance:
 - - spectral analysis
 - - midi input